 Step Action 1 Move the cursor above the transition line.
-The cursor changes form $(\stackrel{\bullet}{\underbrace{\star}})$.
+The cursor changes form ($\stackrel{\bullet}{\times}$).
 2 Click the mouse button.
 The 'New Transition Event' dialog displays.
 3 In the 'Transition To' field, click on the drop-down arrow and select a state from the list of available states; this displays on the Lifeline element within the transition box.
 The remaining fields on the dialog are optional.
 4 In the 'Event' field, type the name of the event that the transition represents; this displays on the Lifeline element just below and at the start of the transition line.
 5 In the 'Duration Constraint' field, type any constraint on the duration of the transition; this displays on the Lifeline element, along the top of the element over the transition.
 6 In the 'Time Constraint' field, type any constraint on the start of the transition.
 This displays on the Lifeline element at the start of the transition, just after the Event name.
+This displays on the Enemie element at the start of the transition, just after the Event liame.
 7 Click on the OK button to create the new transition.